seanlane/recipes/content/recipes/mississippi-pot-roast/index.md

 - Once the skillet is nice and hot, add the roast.
 You want the skillet to be really hot to brown or "sear" the roast quickly.
 - Allow the roast to cook for about 2-3 minutes until it is golden brown.
 Using tongs, flip the meat over and sear the other side of the roast for another 2-3 minutes.
 - (Optional) Slice the onion into rings or half rings, and lay on the bottom of the slow cooker to form a bed for the roast to lay on as it cooks.
 - Transfer meat to slow cooker.
-Sprinkle packets of dry ranch dressing and onion soup mixes over roast.
-Top with a stick of butter then place peppers on and around roast.
+- Sprinkle packets of dry ranch dressing and onion soup mixes over roast.
+- Top with a stick of butter (or cut the stick up and place pieces on top) then place peppers on and around roast.
+- (Optional) Pour some of the pepperoncini juice from the jar on top of the roast.
 - Cover and cook on low for 6 hours.
 - After it's cooked, take two forks and start shredding the meat.
 - Discard any big fatty pieces.
 Place pork back into the slow cooker and stir well in the juices to coat.